 Another ridge of Small Retezat, which continues south-west from Piatra Iorgovanului Peak, makes the link between this massif and Godeanu Mountains.
 The relief structure of Small Retezat Mountains differs from Big Retezat Mountains and also from Godeanu Mountains.
 Their particularity consists is the geological composition.

-Minimum necessary equipment: the only way to spend the night in the area is to camp (using a 4-season tent) or to bivouac at one of the sheepfolds used by the shepherds in summertime.
+The only way to spend the night in the area is to camp or to do a bivouac at one of the sheepfolds used by the shepherds in summertime.

 Access: from Petrosani > Vulcan > Lupeni > Uricani > Campul lui Neag > keep driving on DN 66A (National Road) towards Casa de Vanatoare Campusel (Campusel Hunting House).

-When reaching the yellow-dot trail marking indicator on the right side of your driving direction, you will leave your car on the side of the road, at Scocului gorges.
-The indicator with the marking can be found in line with a bridge crossing the valley.
+When reaching the yellow-dot trail marking indicator leave your car on the side of the road.
+The marking indicator will be on the right side of your driving direction, in Scocului gorges.
+The indicator with the marking is found in line with a bridge crossing the valley.

 We suggest you to equip your car with winter tires and chains.
 Sometimes there is significant snow in the area and the snow removal is not that prompt.

-Climbing Scorota Valley, you`ll notice the water stream branching into Scorota cu Apa stream, Scorota Seaca and Scorota Verde.
-We`ll continue our hiking along Scorota cu Apa, where our trail marking also guides us (yellow-dot).
+Climbing Scorota Valley, you`ll notice the water stream branching into Scorota with water stream, Dry Scorota and Green Scorota.
+We`ll continue our hiking along Scorota with water valley, where our trail marking also guides us (yellow-dot).

-Starting from Scorota sheepfold area, you can go hiking across the versants or along the ridge, depending on the period chosen for this excursion.
+Starting from Scorota sheepfold area, you can go hiking across the slopes or along the ridge.
+It depends on the period chosen for this excursion.
 In case you have 2 days at your disposal, you can try climbing Albele Peak in one day and Piule Peak in the other day.

-It is also mandatory to bring in yourtour a thermos with hot tea, emergency survival blanket and high-calorie food.
+It is also mandatory to bring with you a thermos with hot tea, emergency survival blanket and high-calorie food.
 In case the visibility is not good due to the bad weather, you shouldn’t venture yourselves touring.